seakintruth/Aquaponic-plans/Greenhouse-Doors_and_PVC_Pipes/Readme.md

 ## Conclusion:
 - Wrap up the lesson by discussing the benefits of greenhouse gardening and the importance of designing a greenhouse that meets specific needs.
 - Encourage students to continue exploring greenhouse design and to apply what they've learned to their own gardening projects.

+## Feedback on github
+Submit your issues and pull requests to https://github.com/seakintruth/Aquaponic-plans/tree/main/Greenhouse-Doors_and_PVC_Pipes